Protecting your family, in our Hometown, for a LIFETIME!

 How old is your roof?
 If it's more than 25 years old, chances are it's on its way out.
 The average lifespan of an asphalt roof is 20-25 years.
 When that time frame passes, you should consider looking at replacing your worn-out roof.

-If you're driving around your neighborhood and notice one or more roofers in Mcclellanville, SC, make a mental note to inspect your roof.
+If you're driving around your neighborhood and notice one or more roofers in McClellanville, SC, make a mental note to inspect your roof.
 It's common for houses in neighborhoods to be constructed at the same time, with the same materials purchased in bulk by the builder.
 As a result, the roofs of these homes tend to deteriorate at a similar rate.
 With that in mind, if you observe your neighbors replacing their roofs, it may be a sign that you should consider doing the same.

 A sagging roof is a sign of structural problems and may require a new roof installation.
 This problem is typically caused by water damage or a broken rafter, and it's important to have a licensed and insured roofing company, like Hometown Roofing, address the issue.
 To properly diagnose the problem, the contractor may need to remove the shingles and plywood sheathing underneath.